 -

-Miscommunication between design and production teams
+Poor communication between the design and production teams

 -

-Exclusive designs
+Exclusive design

 -

-Controlled IP ownership
+Controlled intellectual property ownership

 -